VistaDiscord/NSDiscordBot/README.md

     NS_API_KEY = your-NS-API-Key
     ```

-4. Replace `'TOKEN'` with your Discord bot token and `NSAPI` with the APi Key of the NS.
+4. Replace `'TOKEN'` with your Discord bot token and `NSPRIMARYKEY` with the APi Key of the NS.

 ### Usage